yucho/interactive-resume/README.md

-## interactive-resume
+## interactive
-Telling by showing the skills and experience.
-[Live Demo](https://yuchoho.com/resume/)
+Playground for 3D designs and data visualization.
+[Live Demo](https://yuchoho.com/interactive/)

 ### Background and Overview
 #### Motivation for project